 The Must-Visit Fall Festivals

-If one thing is for certain, the advent of autumn ushers in a whole lot of fall festivals into Colorado.
-It doesn’t matter what kind of entertainment you are looking for, you are sure to find a few at the festivals that take place all throughout the season.
+One thing is for certain, the advent of autumn ushers in a whole lot of fall festivals into Colorado.
+It doesn’t matter what kind of entertainment you are looking for, you are sure to find some at the events that take place all throughout the season.

 Now, what is fall without pumpkins?
 You can head out with your family to the Botanic Gardens Pumpkin Festival.
 Of course, the real star of the show is the 7-acre corn maze – try it if you dare!
 Anderson Farms in Erie, 45 minutes north of Denver, features an epic corn maze and pumpkin match.

-You can’t really mention the month of October without dragging Oktoberfest into the conversation as well.
-In Denver, though, this truly is a huge event, with more than a quarter of a million people heading to this six-day festival.
-If this sounds a bit overwhelming to you, know that the Annual Craft Beer and Wine Festival takes place at the end of September.
+You can’t really mention fall without dragging Oktoberfest into the conversation as well.
+In Denver, though, this truly is a huge event, with more than a quarter of a million people heading to the six-day festival held in September.

 The Call of the Elks